chansizzle/SimpleJoyArt/README.md

 Download public domain images from the Simple Joy Art spreadsheet

 ## Purpose
 The purpose of this project is to download all of the artwork that Simple Joy Art has published in a spreadsheet.
 Should the images no longer be available online, you will have your own copy to use for viewing as you desire.
+Having a local copy is faster to access than accessing through the URLs/links.
 Once downloaded, the images can be used for any number of purposes, such as:

-- computer backgrounds/wallpaper
+- :computer: computer backgrounds/wallpaper
-- viewing on a television or other visual appliance
+- :tv: viewing on a television or other visual appliance
-- website
+- 👩‍💻 website

 ### as of March 8 2024
 - [X] script on linux: `simplejoyart-download.sh`